dougecko/address-book-api/README.md

 - when adding a book, the non-id fields of the contact are not returned from the POST, but can be retrieved from the GET subsequently

 ## Possible Extensions (not implemented)
-- Automated linting, spotbugs, static code analysis and/or security / vulnerability checks
+- CI stages: automated linting, spotbugs, static code analysis and/or security / vulnerability checks
-- Security (user authorisation)
+- Security: user authorisation etc
+- Logging: increased detail for monitoring and alerting
 - Prod release pipeline: synthetic tests, canary deployments